Pea Protein vs. Soy Protein: How Do They Compare?

-With the myriad of options on the market, choosing a plant-based protein powder can be overwhelming!
+With a myriad of options on the market, choosing a plant-based protein powder can be downright overwhelming.

 Two of the most common vegan protein powders are pea protein and soy protein.
 Which of these is the best for building muscle?
 Which is the healthiest?
-Are there any risks to either of these?
+Do they have any risks?

-My goal with this post is to discuss pea and soy protein powders, their amino acid profiles, their effects on muscle strength and hypertrophy, considerations for choosing the best option, and to clarify any misconceptions about their safety.
+My goal with this post is to compare pea protein vs soy protein powders and discuss their amino acid profiles, their effects on muscle strength and hypertrophy, considerations for choosing the best option, and misconceptions about their safety.

 What is pea protein powder?

 The main ingredient in pea protein powder is generally pea protein isolate.
-Pea protein isolate is produced from yellow split peas using a wet processing method, in which proteins are separated from the other pea components (1).
+Pea protein isolate is produced from yellow split peas using a wet processing method1, in which proteins are separated from the other pea components.

-Pea protein powder is sold as a dietary supplement and often marketed as a convenient way to add extra protein to the diet, especially for the purpose of building muscle.
+Pea protein powder is sold as a dietary supplement, meaning it is not regulated by the FDA.
+It is often marketed as a convenient way to add extra protein to the diet, especially for the purpose of building muscle.

 What is soy protein powder?